 ¶5.
 (C) Comment: It is unclear who is paying Jaffrey and/or orchestrating this campaign on Siddiqui’s behalf.
 Siddiqui has family living in Karachi and noted politicians, including Imran Khan, continue their vocal support for her cause.
 Bagram officials have assured us that they have not been holding Siddiqui for the last four years, as has been alleged.
 End comment.

 The Aafia Siddiqu case that Archibald was involved with became controversial in Pakistan.
-The facts surrounding Siddiqui’s activities and arrest remain disputed and though she was eventually tried and convicted in New York City her case remains controversial due to questions surrounding her possible kidnapping, detainment, and torture by U.S. forces as well as disputes regarding forensic evidence and due process rights.
+The facts surrounding Siddiqui’s activities and arrest remain in dispute and though she was eventually tried and convicted in New York City her case remains controversial due to questions surrounding her possible kidnapping, detainment, and torture by U.S. forces as well as disputes regarding forensic evidence and due process rights.

 The extent of Archibald’s involvement with the case is unknown.
 Nor is it known what role Archibald played in other cases involving covert activities in Afghanistan and Pakistan.
 Previous to his assignment(s) in the Middle East Archibald was believed to be under official cover in the Malaysian Embassy as a Regional Affairs Officer for the State Department.
 Before becoming head of the National Clandestine Service Archibald was head of the Latin American Division.